reine/fpm-mongodb-composer/README.md

 # fpm-mongodb-composer
-Docker image of PHP-FPM with MongoDB extension and Composer
+Docker image of PHP-FPM with MySQL & MongoDB extensions and Composer

+**Suggested Use:** For development only